"Making Writing Simple" Question Answers ENG A WBCHSE 11

 Question 6: What was the author’s belief and what did he prefer?

-See also Bangle sellers Reference to the Context ICSE Class 9 & 10
+See also The Heart of the Tree Reference to the Context ICSE Class 9 & 10

 Ans: The author does not feel that there is a glass wall between him and the people in the nearest factories, shops, and puns and he does not believe that his thoughts and feelings are quite different from them.